-- The asphalt mixture classification (dense graded, gap graded, or open graded). - Mix design method (Superpave, Marshall, Hveem, Performance Based, etc.). - Nominal maximum aggregate size, reported in standard or metric units appropriate to the applicable specification(s) (e.g., 12.5 mm, $\frac{1}{2}$ "). - The performance grade of the asphalt binder (e.g., PG 64-22). - A reference to the customer's project number or contract number. - Additional identifying information that may be useful to potential end users of the EPD, as appropriate.
+- Gradation type (dense graded, gap graded, or open graded). - Mix design method (Superpave, Marshall, Hveem, Performance Based, etc.). - Nominal maximum aggregate size, reported in standard or metric units appropriate to the applicable specification(s) (e.g., 12.5 mm, 1⁄2"). - The performance grade of the asphalt binder or asphalt emulsion (e.g., PG 64-22). - A reference to the customer's project number or contract number. - Additional identifying information that may be useful to potential end users of the EPD, as appropriate.